Léon Richer

-Léon-Pierre Richer (1824 – 25 June 1911) was a French free-thinker, freemason, journalist and feminist who worked closely with Maria Deraismes during the early years of the feminist movement in Paris.
+Léon-Pierre Richer (19 March 1824 – 25 June 1911) was a French free-thinker, freemason, journalist and feminist who worked closely with Maria Deraismes during the early years of the feminist movement in Paris.
 He edited Le Droit des femmes (Women's Rights), a feminist journal that appeared from 1869 to 1891.
 He was founder of the Ligue française pour le droit des femmes (French League for Women's Rights), one of the main feminist organizations in France in the 1880s.
 However, Richer was concerned that women were not sufficiently educated in republican principles, and that giving them the vote could cause a clericalist and monarchist reaction and the loss of democracy.

 Early years

 Léon Richer was born in 1824 in the Orne department.

 He spent eleven years working for the Orléans Railroads as a notary's clerk, then in the mid-1860s became a journalist.

-He wrote a column for the Petit Parisien.
+He wrote a column for Le Petit Parisien.

 Richer published several studies of religious philosophy in the Alliance religieuse universelle and then the Libre Conscience, reviews directed by Henri Carle.

-From 1866–68 the Opinion nationale published his Lettres d'un libre-penseur à un curé de village (Letters from a Free-Thinker to a Village Priest), which were widely discussed and republished in two volumes.
+From 1866 to 1868 the Opinion nationale published his Lettres d'un libre-penseur à un curé de village (Letters from a Free-Thinker to a Village Priest), which were widely discussed and republished in two volumes.
 He then published a series of pamphlets along the same line of thought: Le Tocsin, Alerte! and les Propos d'un mécréant.

 The ultramontanists responded with attacks on the author.